Circulators Based on Coupled Quantum Anomalous Hall Insulators and Resonators: Room temperature device characterization

 \section{Room temperature device characterization}

-The circulator sample was initially characterized without a matching inductor and its impedance was expected to be on the order of the Hall resistance, $\rho_{xy}= 25$ k$\Omega$.
-Since the impedance of the measurement circuit was 50 $\Omega$, the lack of a matching circuit at the input results in a power reflection of approximately $99\%$ at the input port of the circulator.
-As a control, we first measured all microwave $S$ parameters before mounting the inductors, observing that all ports are equivalent with a transmission magnitude approximately $-50$ dB at $530$ MHz, as shown in Fig. \ref{figS1}b.
+The circulator sample was initially characterized without a matching inductor and its impedance was expected to be on the order of the Hall resistance, $\rho_{xy}= 25\,\mathrm{k}\Omega$.
+Since the impedance of the measurement circuit was $50\,\Omega$, the lack of a matching circuit at the input results in approximately $99\%$ of the power being reflected at the input port of the circulator.
+As a control, we first measured all microwave $S$ parameters before mounting the inductors, observing that all ports are equivalent with a transmission magnitude approximately $-50\,\mathrm{dB}$ at $530\,\mathrm{MHz}$, as shown in Fig. \ref{figS1}b.

-We then implemented a matching network at the input ports of the circulator by utilizing $3$ lumped element $180$ nH inductors in series (Fig. \ref{fig1}).
-The inductors coupled with the effective capacitance of the circuit serve as an impedance matching network for the $50 \ \Omega$ coaxial lines and the high impedance of the circulator (Fig. \ref{fig1}b).
+We then implemented a matching network at the input ports of the circulator by utilizing $3$ lumped element $180\,\mathrm{nH}$ inductors in series (Fig. \ref{fig1}a).
+The inductors coupled with the effective capacitance of the circuit serve as an impedance matching network for the $50\,\Omega$ coaxial lines and the high impedance of the circulator.
 Physically, the matching process utilizes the resonance created by the inductors and the effective stray capacitance of the circuit.
-The resonance is made coincident with the circulator edge magnetoplasmonic resonance frequency, effectively increasing the energy coupled into the circulator.
+The resonance is tuned to coincide with the circulator's edge magnetoplasmonic resonance frequency, effectively increasing the energy coupled into the circulator.
 Increasing the energy coupled into the circuit increases the signal-to-noise ratio.
 In practice, better coupling improves the insertion loss associated with reflections arising from impedance mismatch.
 The appropriate inductor value was determined by testing different inductors on a similar sample and collecting transmission measurements at room temperature.
-Figure \ref{figS1}b shows the six-way transmission spectra, which illustrate reciprocal transport with an $LC$ resonant frequency of $f = 643$ MHz, an amplification magnitude of $47$ dB, and a quality factor of $Q = 232$.
+Figures \ref{figS1}, b and c present the six-way transmission spectra measured without and with the inductors, respectively.
+At room temperature, the LC network exhibits a resonant frequency of $f = 566\,\mathrm{MHz}$ and a quality factor of $Q = 21$.